Ten Reasons Why Jesus Understands.

 Hebrews 4:15 bothered me for years.
 It says: “For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are – yet without sin.”
 I know about Jesus’ suffering, how he was beaten and forced to wear a crown of thorns; how they nailed him to a wooden cross by his hands and feet and left him there to die.
 That would be the ultimate definition of suffering.
 And if I were being crucified, I know Jesus could relate, but what about the things we go through in life?
 Like when I got divorced, I wondered…can Jesus relate to my suffering?
 Getting a divorce is not something Jesus ever did.
 He was never married to a woman.
 So how on God’s green earth can Jesus relate to someone getting divorced?

 Divorce is awful!

 Have you experienced the awfulness of divorce?
 Are you in the middle of one now?
-If you never been divorced, then some might say it’s hard to relate to the pain of one.
+If you’ve never been divorced, then some might say you can’t relate to one who has been.
 You know the old saying, “It takes one to know one?”
 Well, it is hard to describe what your mind, body, and soul go through during the breakup of a marriage.
 People tend to look at you with a sympathizing smile, but inside they’re thinking you should have stuck it out or fought harder to save it.
-I’ve been divorced twice, once before becoming a Christian and once after.
-Once at the age of 25 and again at 53.
+I’ve been divorced twice, once before becoming a Christian and once after, at the age of 25 and again at 53.
 There, I said it for all the world to read, but remember, judge not lest you be judged.